Brick polytopes of spherical subword complexes and generalized associahedra: Introduction

-Along the paper, we rephrase our main definitions in the classical situation of type~$A$ to show that they match the definitions in~\cite{PilaudSantos-brickPolytope}, more details can be found therein.
-The reader may as well skip these parts for a more compact presentation.
+Along the paper, we rephrase our main definitions in the classical situation of type~$A$ to show that they match the definitions in~\cite{PilaudSantos-brickPolytope}.
+More details on the type~$A$ interpretation of our construction can be found therein.
+The reader may as well skip this particular interpretation in type~$A$ for a more compact presentation.